Flavin adenine dinucleotide: History

 Flavoproteins were first discovered in 1879 by separating components of cow's milk.
 They were initially called lactochrome due to their milky origin and yellow pigment.
 It took 50 years for the scientific community to make any substantial progress in identifying the molecules responsible for the yellow pigment.
 The 1930s launched the field of coenzyme research with the publication of many flavin and nicotinamide derivative structures and their obligate roles in redox catalysis.
 German scientists Otto Warburg and Walter Christian discovered a yeast derived yellow protein required for cellular respiration in 1932.
 Their colleague Hugo Theorell separated this yellow enzyme into apoenzyme and yellow pigment, and showed that neither the enzyme nor the pigment was capable of oxidizing NADH on their own, but mixing them together would restore activity.
 Theorell confirmed the pigment to be riboflavin's phosphate ester, flavin mononucleotide (FMN) in 1937, which was the first direct evidence for enzyme cofactors.
 Warburg and Christian then found FAD to be a cofactor of D-amino acid oxidase through similar experiments in 1938.
 Warburg's work with linking nicotinamide to hydride transfers and the discovery of flavins paved the way for many scientists in the 40s and 50s to discover copious amounts of redox biochemistry and link them together in pathways such as the citric acid cycle and ATP synthesis.

 Properties

 Flavin adenine dinucleotide consists of two portions: the adenine nucleotide (adenosine monophosphate) and the flavin mononucleotide (FMN) bridged together through their phosphate groups.
-Adenine is bound to a cyclic ribose at the 1' carbon, while phosphate is bound to the ribose at the 5' carbon to form the adenine nucledotide.
+Adenine is bound to a cyclic ribose at the 1' carbon, while phosphate is bound to the ribose at the 5' carbon to form the adenine nucleotide.
 Riboflavin is formed by a carbon-nitrogen (C-N) bond between the isoalloxazine and the ribitol.
 The phosphate group is then bound to the terminal ribose carbon, forming a FMN.
 Because the bond between the isoalloxazine and the ribitol is not considered to be a glycosidic bond, the flavin mononucleotide is not truly a nucleotide.
 This makes the dinucleotide name misleading; however, the flavin mononucleotide group is still very close to a nucleotide in its structure and chemical properties.